StreamlabsSupport/Streamlabs-Desktop/README.md

 If you are using Windows 10, make sure that in Windows Settings you have disabled at least the `Game DVR` feature, and you can also try to disable the `Game Bar` features but this can cause issues with certain Windows Store games and applications if they are using this.
 You can find these options via the Windows 10 new settings panel -> Gaming.

 Furthermore, try to limit the frames output by the GPU with the likes of V-Sync, G-Sync or Free-sync to the monitors refresh rate, as rendering more frames is a waste of resources if this is causing issues while capturing the game.
 You could even play and limit the games to 120FPS by using 120Hz as monitor refresh rate, as this is a nice number to be divided to 30 and 60fps for streaming!

+If you do encounter issues while having G-Sync enabled, try disabling G-Sync first to see if that helps and keep it disabled for further troubleshooting the issue.

 ## Capture Not Working (Black Screen)